jackmpcollins/magentic/README.md

 # Superhero(name='Garden Man', age=30, power='Control over plants', enemies=['Pollution Man', 'Concrete Woman'])
 ```

-A `PromptFunction` can also decide to call functions, in this case returning `FunctionCall` objects which can be called to retrieve the result.
+An LLM can also decide to call functions.
+In this case the `@prompt`-decorated function returns a `FunctionCall` object which can be called to execute the function using the arguments provided by the LLM.

 ```python
 from typing import Literal